-There is not a large pool of candidates who have discerned becoming a president of a Catholic secondary school or elementary consolidated inter-parochial middle school.
+There is not a large pool of candidates who have discerned becoming a president or head of schol of a Catholic secondary school .
 As a result, laity who have emerged from the ranks of academic leadership in a Catholic school are frequently promoted without formal discernment or training in the job expectations and skill set required of the presidency.

 The demands on a 21st-century Catholic school leader are immense.
 These leaders require formation: the opportunity to deepen their spiritual and prayer life, the opportunity to understand and explore their personal strengths, and the opportunity to understand crisis management, time management, conflict management and personal wellness.

 The opportunity to learn and grow in a professional learning community of peers who understand the unique joys and challenges of leading a Catholic school are often elusive.
-Research indicates that most presidents are new to the job and learn through informal means without the benefit of mentoring or professional learning communities.
+Research indicates that most presidents and heads of school are new to the job and learn through informal means without the benefit of mentoring or professional learning communities.